develop-biology/bio.lib/README.md

 It is an error to redefine a symbol. `type type` will always be an error. `symbol symbol` is an error when used in isolation, as it will be interpreted as a redefinition of `symbol` to the type which `symbol` defines.

 However, `symbol symbol` may be valid when used as a part of a larger, executed expression.
+These rules are applied depending on the types of the left-hand statement (LHS) and the right-hand statement (RHS):
+* If LHS is a Protein and RHS is a Vesicle or Cellular Structure, a wrapping `()` is applied to the RHS.
+* If LHS is a Protein and RHS is also a Protein which is defined as a Surface on the LHS, a `.` is added to replace the whitespace between the symbols.
+* If LHS is a Protein and RHS is also a Protein which takes at least 1 argument and is not defined on the Surface of the LHS, the LHS will be type-casted to the type of the first argument of RHS (e.g. `add(1,2) > 3`).
+This may result in an error if the type-casted LHS does not implement RHS on its Surface.
+* It is an error if LHS is a Protein and RHS is also a Protein which takes no arguments and is not defined on the Surface of the LHS.
-If the left-hand statement (LHS) is a Protein, a wrapping `()` is applied to the right-hand statement (RHS) and if the LHS is a Vesicle or Cellular Structure, a `.` is added to replace the whitespace between the symbols.
+* If the LHS is a Vesicle or Cellular Structure and the RHS is a Protein, Vesicle, or Cellular Structure, a `.` is added to replace the whitespace between the symbols.

 Thus, consecutive symbols become expressions in a right to left manner to automatically fill in function calls and member access.
 This means we can define `+` as a custom function in an object and say `a + b`, which becomes `a.+(b)`.
 It is an error if the LHS is a Vesicle or Cellular Structure and does not define the given symbol or if the LHS is a Protein which does not have a Surface of the RHS type and the RHS cannot be converted to a type the LHS takes (see below for more on type conversion).

 There is no `this`, `self`, etc. all unprefaced symbols in an execution block are prefaced with the current symbol to which the execution block belongs.
 If no such symbol can be found, the symbol which defines the containing execution block will be searched and so on until all contexts are exhausted.
 It is an error if a symbol is not found in any execution block leading to the current expression.